Important to get one a year for depth and development.

 Commitment: Cedric Holt (6-0, 180, 4.45, NC) - Last year, Cedric made 8 interceptions and scored 5 touchdowns for Anson County on his way to all-conference honors.
 Camped at UNC this summer and impressed UNC DB coach Jon Tenuta with his cover skills.
 Committed to UNC over CLEM, ECU (offer), NCSU and WF (offer).

-3. Demario Minter (5-10, 175, 4.45, GA) - Was voted to the NIKE Camp all-American team as a result of his impressive showing at the Atlanta Nike Camp.
+2. Demario Minter (5-10, 175, 4.45, GA) - Was voted to the NIKE Camp all-American team as a result of his impressive showing at the Atlanta Nike Camp.
 He has liked UNC from the beginning (and since his childhood) and the Carolina coaching staff has now offered after watching film.
-Demario has offers from Auburn, Georgia, Georgia Tech, Ohio State, and South Carolina.
+Demario has also has offers from Auburn, Georgia, Georgia Tech, Ohio State, and South Carolina.
+Has set an official visit with UNC for January 18th.

-With the graduation of Billy Dee Greenwood and the pre-mature departures of Jovon Lewis and Marcus Jones this summer, S is a spot that could use another player or two for future depth.
+With the graduation of Billy Dee Greenwood and the pre-mature departures of Jovon Lewis and Marcus Jones this summer, S is a spot that could use another player or two.

 2002 Projected Depth Chart